 Snoring – a red flag for all of us

-According to the British Snoring & Sleep Apnea Association, studies have found that men are twice as likely to be referred for a sleep study than women.
-This is largely due to the fact that physicians often rely on self-reported snoring and men are more likely to seek help about snoring.
-Almost half of women, on the other hand, do not report their snoring symptoms – often due to embarrassment or shame.
+Almost everyone snores occasionally, and it occurs in around 40% of adult women and 57% of adult men.
+However, according to the British Snoring & Sleep Apnea Association, studies have found that men are twice as likely to be referred for a sleep study than women.
+This is largely due to the fact that physicians often rely on self-reported snoring and men are more likely to seek help for snoring.
+Women on the other hand tend not to report their snoring symptoms – often due to embarrassment or shame.

 Women downplay snoring

-By the way, the average maximum loudness of snoring by people in the study was basically the same for men and women.
+The average maximum loudness of snoring by people in the study previously mentioned was essentially the same for men and women!

-According to the Mayo Clinic, one in 10 middle-aged women have OSA and it’s more likely to occur after menopause.
-Research also shows that women with OSA may be at increased risk of developing heart-related issues compared to men.
-The reason might be a combination of the post-menopausal loss of the protective hormonal effect and weight gain.
-You can learn more about the connection between menopause, sleep and OSA – and what you can do about it here.
+According to the Mayo Clinic, one in 10 middle-aged women have OSA and it’s more likely to occur after menopause (the risk increases by 4% for each subsequent year).
+Research also shows that women whose snoring is caused by their sleep apnea may be at an increased risk of developing heart-related issues compared to men.
+The reason is thought to be a combination of the post-menopausal loss of the protective hormonal effect (progesterone may prevent the relaxation of the upper airways associated with OSA) and weight gain.

 So ladies – be honest with yourself.
 Ask your partner if you snore.
-If you are unsure of whether or not you snore and need a purely objective analysis, try the snore detection feature in the Sleep Cycle app (for Android or iOS).
-It can help you to address the problem by compiling an accurate account of your snoring.
-And be sure to talk to your health care provider if you suspect your sleep is being disrupted by snoring or if think you might have sleep apnea.
-Snoring can be treated!
-A good night’s sleep is always well worth the effort.
+If you’re unsure of whether or not you snore and need a purely objective analysis, try the snore detection feature in the Sleep Cycle app (for Android or iOS).
+You can also address any concerns by compiling an accurate account of your snoring.
+And be sure to speak to your healthcare provider if you suspect your sleep is being disrupted by snoring or if you think you may have sleep apnea.
+Snoring can more often than not be treated!
+The reward of a good night’s sleep will always be worth the effort.